 Student applications for the spring 2020 programme are now closed.
 Applications for the autumn programme will open in September 2020 but you can express your interest now.

 What is it?

 It's a great way to find out more about the world of work as you are able to network with a professional doing a job that interests you.
 They can provide practical advice, an insider’s insight, and an opportunity to develop your skills.
 Two schemes operate per year - October - December and February - May.

 You will gain top tips on the application and recruitment process and the confidence to secure that interview.
 You can also use it as part of your Higher Education Achievement Report (HEAR).

 How does it work?

-- Typically one exchange with your mentor per week for 7-10 weeks.
+- Communication will be via email and/or Skype.
+There will typically be one exchange with your mentor per week for 7-10 weeks.

-- Training and guidance provided to support your mentoring partnership.
+- Training and guidance will be provided to support your mentoring partnership.

 If you have any questions please contact us at: firstname.lastname@example.org